exosite/open-weather-product/README.md

 ### Using this template

-1. Select this template and create an IoT-Connector solution.
+1. Select this template and create a new IoT-Connector.
-1. Go to the new IoT-Connector management page under `Services->OpenWeather` and enter your OpenWeather credentials.
+1. Go to the new IoT-Connector management page under `Services -> Openweatherapi` and enter your OpenWeatherMap credentials Key.

-1. Add the new IoT-Connector and add it to you application
+To set locations:

-1. Go to your application solution page under Services->Product Setup
+1. Navigate to the Connector management page under the `Devices` panel.
-1. Select the newly created Connector and add the city you with to get weather from.
-1. You should get the weather as data coming from a Device named after the specified city
+1. Create a new device and input the location as Identity.

+You can provide the location as one of the following:
+  - `<zip code>,<COUNTRY-CODE>` eg. `20455,TW`
+  - `<longitude>,<latitude>` eg. `12.4,32.1`
+  - `<City name>` eg. `Taipei`

+Each configured locations will behave as a device emitting weather data every hours.
+You can force the update by going to the `Services -> Openweatherapi` and clicking `Apply` (no need of changing any value).